Family Practice Residency Program Policies & Guidelines:

 Refer to the BCAA Winter Driving guide for winter driving preparations.

 Residents may wish to take the Winter Driving Safety course from the Justice Institute of BC

 In some BC regions, residents must be aware of mandatory winter tire requirements.
 It is preferable to have all-wheel drive for winter driving.

 Resident must not respond to cell phone calls or text messages while driving.
-If on call, be sure to stop the call prior to answering.
+If on-call, be sure to stop the call prior to answering.

 Approved by PGEC October 6, 2015

-- Go with a faculty or allied health professional person for first home visit to establish safety issues
+- Go with a faculty or allied health professional person for a first home visit to establish safety issues

 - Carry a cell phone.